YashdalfTheGray/talks/canary/outline.md

 ## Cloud emoji

 I work for Amazon Web Services.
 My team manages the Elastic Container Service console.
-It's a relatively complex webapp and as some of you might be familiar, AWS is a regional service.
-ECS, my service, exists in 18 regions.
-This will become important later in the story.
+It's a relatively complex webapp with integrations to many other AWS services!

 ## Agenda

 - Grandma finds the internet - where we were as a team, how did the project get started
 - Thumbs up - where we are now that the project is live
 - To infinity and beyond - where I envision the project to go

+## Context

+- Console - AWS uses the word `console` to mean the web interface to AWS.
+The ECS console supports the ECS service and gives users a GUI to the service.
+This term is interchangable with `web app`.
+- Region - AWS is a regionalized service which means that we have data centers all over the world and you can choose to run your service in the one closest to you.
+Amazon ECS currently exists in 18 regions; this will become important later in our story.
+- Deployment - used as a synonym for `push to production`.
+We use rolling deployments because if we don't, then we take down the service while our servers are busy getting new code.

 ## Inception